Danish Timed Text Style Guide

 - There should be no spaces before punctuation marks.

-- Please use the standard, grammatical comma - with the exception of “start comma” which should be used.
+- Please use the traditional grammatical comma (not the new comma)- “start comma” should be used.

 - Quotes should be used at the start and end of every line of applicable dialogue and not at the start of every subtitle.